 Each of these fixtures are in desperate need of some personality.
 Let’s take a look, shall we?

 When I first bought the house, nearly every single room had a ceiling fan.
 They were heavy, nearly caked over with dust, and outdated – much like the rest of the previous homeowner’s original design.

-|Ask yourself: Would you have bought this like I did?|
+|Ask yourself: Would you have bought this like I did?

-Almost all of them had to go, but the ceiling fan in the master bedroom remained in its place for nearly a year (due to the fact that it was the most functional in the Georgia heat and in a room that was used more often than any other).
+Almost all of them had to go, but the ceiling fan in the primary bedroom remained in its place for nearly a year (due to the fact that it was the most functional in the Georgia heat and in a room that was used more often than any other).
 What wasn’t functional about the room was the light switch along the wall – which would turn a lamp on or off, but was not connected overhead to the ceiling fan.
 Ultimately, when my handy-hero uncle came to visit in November of 2010, I had him rewire all of the bedrooms upstairs to connect their corresponding switches to their overhead lights.

 It was lucky that I had him look at the electrical in each room.
-The wires that connected the big, heavy ceiling fan in the master bedroom were supposed to be braced with an electrical box suited for the weight of the fixture.
+The wires that connected the big, heavy ceiling fan in the primary bedroom were supposed to be braced with an electrical box suited for the weight of the fixture.
 Instead, the builders installed the box into the other two rooms (which of course was good news) but the third box was left aside – almost as if the electrician had every intention of installing it, but then forgot.
 Was that the moment he went on break?
 Did he run out of screws?
 I’ll never know, but there it sat for 28 years, the live wire directly lying against the wood in the attic.